 Some members attend support groups or receive individual care from chemical dependency or mental health professionals.

-DRA PREAMBLE: "The DRA fellowship is not affiliated with any other self-help organization or Twelve Step Program.
+“The DRA fellowship is not affiliated with any other self-help organisation or Twelve Step Programme.
 DRA has no opinion on the way other groups address the problems of dual disorders or dual recovery.

 The Twelve Steps offer a plan for recovery.
 A plan that is divided into twelve parts or Steps.
 Each Step is designed to help an individual learn how to develop positive attitudes and actions that will help them achieve and maintain dual recovery.

 The DRA program is based on the principles of freedom and choice.
 Those principles apply to the Twelve Steps.
 Each Step is open to personal interpretation by DRA members.
 Each member is able to practice their Steps in their own way and at their own pace.